 If you are making the risotto from scratch to make the supplì, then make a dryer, firmer risotto than a regular one.
 Then let it cool down completely before making the supplì.
 For instance, make the risotto in the morning and the supplì in the evening.

-Vegan cheese slices: we use it as a filling for the supply.
+Vegan cheese slices: we use them as a filling for the supply.
 There are many varieties in supermarkets these days.
 We use one that is made with an almond base and coconut oil.
 Get one that comes in slices if you want a wow effect when you open the supplì.
 Alternatively, any vegan cheese that is melty will work.

 Plant milk: we use it instead of the egg wash, to wet the supplì before rolling the in breadcrumbs.
 Any plant milk works, just make sure it's unsweetened and unflavoured.
 We use soy milk.